monkeko0/WD-SW3-Segismundo/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
+- What is the project - website
-- Whats the purpose
+- Whats the purpose - for our seatwork 3
-- What are key components
+- What are key components -  House of the Dragon inspired, header and Footers, static and animated designs
-- What technology used and how it is used
+- What technology used and how it is used? - html and css

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- House of the Dragon inspired
-- Parallax transition
+- Header and Footers
-- Transactional
+- Static and animated designs

 ### Technology
 <!-- TODO: List of Technology Used -->